cmu-sei/foundry-docs/docs/gameboard/admin-reports.md

 ## Challenge Reports

 Select a gameboard from the dropdown.
-You have two export to CSV options:
+You have two export-to-CSV options:

 **Export Challenge Stats to CSV:** Allows you to export high-level statistics per challenge per game.